Elliot Soto

-Elliot Soto (born August 21, 1989) is an American professional baseball infielder in the Minnesota Twins organization.
-He has played in Major League Baseball (MLB) for the Los Angeles Angels.
-After spending 10 seasons in the minors, Soto made his major league debut on September 25, 2020.
+Elliot Sebastian Soto (born August 21, 1989) is an American professional baseball infielder who is a free agent.
+After spending 10 seasons in the minors, Soto made his Major League Baseball (MLB) debut for the Los Angeles Angels on September 25, 2020.

 Amateur career

 A native of Elgin, Illinois, Soto attended Dundee-Crown High School.
 He was selected by the Minnesota Twins in the 13th round of the 2007 MLB Draft, but chose to attend Creighton University, where he played college baseball for the Creighton Bluejays.
 In 2009, he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League.
 He was selected by the Chicago Cubs in the 15th round of the 2010 MLB Draft.

 Career

 Chicago Cubs

-Soto spent his first year in the minors primarily with the Class A Short Season Boise Hawks, but had briefs stints in Rookie and Class A ball for the Cubs.
+Soto spent his first year in the minors primarily with the Low–A Boise Hawks, but had briefs stints in Rookie and Single–A ball for the Cubs.
 In 52 games that year, he hit .272.
-In 2011, Soto appeared in 112 games combined between Class A Peoria and Class-A Advanced Daytona, hitting .271.
+In 2011, Soto appeared in 112 games combined between the Single–A Peoria Chiefs and High–A Daytona Cubs, hitting .271.

 In 2012, Soto was promoted to Double-A where he spent the majority of the season with the Tennessee Smokies, hitting .220/.310/.282 in 82 games.
 In 2013, Soto split time between Tennessee and Daytona hitting .219 with 2 home runs in 84 games.
 Soto got promoted to Triple-A Iowa in 2014, and .241 in a 29-game stint with the Cubs.